-Fall is right around the corner, which means your customer’s landscape could definitely use a little TLC in the fertilizing department.
+Fall is upon us, which means your customer’s landscape could definitely use a little TLC in the fertilizing department.

 Fertilizing not only helps your customer’s lawn in the short term, but it also provides lasting benefits that can stretch throughout the season, and while it’s true it can be done year-round, experts agree that the best time to perform this service is in the fall.